msg4rajesh/my-resume/README.md

 Do you want to offer me a job?
 Please, fill [this](https://forms.gle/qYprDbGsMKYjFoGQA) out.

-Brazilian and Spanish citizen and UK resident.
+Brazilian and Spanish citizen and UK resident. <BR>
 **Based in** London, UK <BR>
 **Works at** Microsoft, London, UK <BR>
 **PhD Candidate at** Complutense Univerisity of Madrid, Spain <BR><BR>